marcodpt/paw/README.md

  - input wrapper review
  - remove or minimize lang support
  - remove non bootstrap options support, minimize options and review settings
- - separate router and data-paw as a plugin
  - separate outputs
  - remove whitespace for pre tag
  - external links simbol and remove data-paw-path
  - copy features to home article and allow to edit it
- - track library updates and the current version installed in a centralized file
  - better array ctrl support (minimize, up, down, remove, add)
  - deep router param is an array (?, +, \*) support at the end of var
  - allow icon, title and description in navbar and sidebar